Man fatally shot during robbery in Belmont Cragin ID'd

 What's on the neighborhood surveillance cameras along the strip of businesses will be crucial to investigators.
 They spent hours checking cameras and collecting evidence.

-Neighbors said Galvan had worked to guard his business from this exact kind of crime.
+Neighbors said Galvan-Hernandez had worked to guard his business from this exact kind of crime.

 "A couple time we went to neighborhood watch," said Olivares.

-Friends and family gathered outside the shop and left memorial candles in Galvan's honor.
+Friends and family gathered outside the shop and left memorial candles in Galvan-Hernandez's honor.

 No one is currently in custody.